Pentax K-3 Mark III

-The Pentax K-3 Mark III is a Digital single-lens reflex camera released by Ricoh Imaging on 23 April 2021.
+The Pentax K-3 Mark III is a professional digital single-lens reflex camera released by Ricoh Imaging on 23 April 2021.
 It was developed as the flagship model of the Pentax APS-C camera range.
 It has a 1/8000 conventional and 1/16,000 electronic shutter (via firmware update).
 It also has familiar Pentax features, such as Astrotracer, Pixel Shift Resolution, AA Filter simulator, as well as Depth-of-field, Shutter, and Motion Bracketing.
 This is the first Pentax camera with 4K video recording and a touchscreen.